MoatLab/RTK/README.md

   (5).
-Further cosmeticize your graph by tuning parameters in template gnuplot file (``plot/exptest.plot``), e.g. X-axis and Y-axis range, line width and colors, etc. And you modify the plot file, replot it by doing:
+Further cosmeticize your graph by tuning parameters in template gnuplot file (``plot/exptest.plot``), e.g. X-axis and Y-axis range, line width and colors, etc. After you modify the plot file, replot it by doing:

   ```
   $ gnuplot plot/exptest.plot